Identification of Edge Disconnections in Networks Based on Graph Filter Outputs: Simulations

 \subsubsection{Naive smoothness detector}

 The naive smoothness detector measures the average smoothness of the output graph signal, $\yvec$, w.r.t. the initial Laplacian, $\Lmat^{(0)}$:

 where $\gamma$ is a chosen threshold.
-The underlying assumption behind this detector is that if this quantity obtains a small value, then, it is more likely that $\yvec$ has been generated from $\mathcal{G}^{(0)}$; otherwise, $\yvec$ is associated with a different topology.
+The underlying assumption behind this detector is that if this quantity obtains a small value, then, it is more likely that $\yvec$ has been generated from $\mathcal{G}^{(0)}$; otherwise, $\yvec$ is associated with a different topology. {In contrast with the LRT for the GMRF filter in (\ref{smooth1}), the naive smoothness detector in \eqref{smooth naive} does not assume that the topology after the change, represented by $\Lmat^{(k)}$, is known. }